Home Ā» Other Categories Ā» How To Detect Hidden Cameras in 5 Simple Steps (And What To Do After)

 Next, take notice of any keyholes, small holes or unusual objects which could conceal a camera lens.

-Use fingers to check what eyes alone might not be able to verify by feeling for lenses over or inside holes along walls, doors, and objects.
+Use fingers to check what eyes alone might not be able to verify, feeling for lenses over or inside of holes along walls, doors, and objects.

 3. Detect hidden cameras with a radio frequency detector

-A radio frequency (RF) detector is a tool that can be used to locate and identify hidden cameras by detecting the camera’s radio frequency emissions.
+A radio frequency (RF) detector is a tool used to locate and identify hidden cameras by detecting the camera’s radio frequency emissions

 Naturally, this isn’t going to be easily accessible for most people, but is important to mention because it can identify even the most well-hidden cameras.